ezpectus/TaskManager_App./README.md

 # Task Manager App

-Task Manager App is a backend-focused educational project built with ASP.NET Core and PostgreSQL.
+Task Manager App is a backend-focused educational and experimental project built with ASP.NET Core and PostgreSQL.

-The goal of the project is to explore backend architecture, data modeling, and design patterns in a real codebase without scaffolding, generators, or shortcuts.
+The project was created as a practical sandbox for testing backend architecture, data modeling, and design patterns in real code.

-This repository represents a personal architectural experiment rather than a production-ready system.
+It is not intended to be a production-ready or commercial system.

+The primary focus is architectural clarity, explicit data modeling, and understanding how complexity grows in a solo-developed backend project.

+---

+## Purpose of the Project

+This project was built to:
+- practice backend architecture without scaffolding or code generators
+- apply Clean Architecture principles in a real codebase
+- experiment with EF Core when mapping an existing database schema
+- understand architectural trade-offs in long-term solo development

+The emphasis is on structure and reasoning rather than feature completeness or development speed.

+---

+## Current State

+The project currently includes a fully implemented backend foundation:
+- layered architecture
+- domain entities
+- manually designed PostgreSQL schema
+- EF Core used strictly for mapping and data access
+- repository and service layers
+- RESTful API endpoints

+Frontend and production-level features are intentionally not implemented.

+---

 ## Tech Stack

 - ASP.NET Core Web API
 - C#
 - PostgreSQL
 - Entity Framework Core (Fluent API)
 - Clean Architecture (simplified)

+---

 ## Project Type

-- Personal
+- Personal project
 - Educational / experimental
 - Backend-focused
+- Architecture-driven

+This repository should be viewed as an architectural experiment and learning resource rather than a finished product.

+---
 ## Documentation
 - [Project Overview](https://github.com/ezpectus/TaskManager_App./blob/master/docs/overview.md)
 - [Architecture Decisions](https://github.com/ezpectus/TaskManager_App./blob/master/docs/architecture.md)
 - [Roadmap](https://github.com/ezpectus/TaskManager_App./blob/master/docs/roadmap.md)

 ---

-**Task Manager App** :
-- PostgreSQL: Tables for User, Project, Task, and Tag with proper relations, indexes, and migrations
-- EF Core + Fluent API: Entity models with constraints, cascade rules, and validation logic
-- ASP.NET Core API: RESTful CRUD controllers following SOLID principles and dependency injection
-- JWT Authentication: Secure signup/login with role-based access control
-- Task Features: Deadlines, priorities, statuses, and tag filtering
-- Microservices (planned): Notifications, Analytics, and Auth separation via REST or RabbitMQ
-- Frontend (later): Blazor or React with responsive UI and drag-and-drop task board